AzraeeI/Akame-Loader/README.md

   <img src="https://raw.githubusercontent.com/Wtf-Is-This-x1337/Akame-Loader/main/Images/virustotal.png">
 </details>
 Link: https://www.virustotal.com/gui/file/68e6a25457093584a043ed3f721be9bc9b6456edd792cb4e30054e85bdc4119f
-!
-Attention, the reason the file gets a lot of detections now is because Virus Total distributes samples, this is completely normal, with simple code obfuscation / small changes you can obtain a new, FUD payload, don't be script kiddies / pasters, learn how to code, stay safe!
+</br><b>!
+Attention, the reason the loader gets a lot of detections now is because Virus Total distributes samples, this is completely normal.</br>With simple code obfuscation / small changes you can obtain a new, FUD payload, don't be script kiddies / pasters, learn how to code, stay safe!</b>

 ## What should be added to make it more advanced / functional?
 - Create Mutex to avoid running multiple instances of akame on the same machine.
 POC: